 Tanneries generate animal flesh waste, which is one of the most underutilized resources.
-It possesses a high protein content, which is produced during leather processing when the skin is mechanically scraped out and waste is disposed of, resulting in water contamination and air pollution. by generating an unpleasant odor.
+It possesses a high protein content, which is produced during leather processing when the skin is mechanically scraped out, and waste is disposed of, resulting in water contamination and air pollution, generating an unpleasant odour.
 The tannery waste can be converted into useful VC, and findings suggest that it helps in increments of 10% in plant height, 14% in leaf count, and 8.9% in stem girth in tomatoes (Ravindran et al., 2019).

-Poultry manure if untreated causes eutrophication and phytotoxicity in the environment due to its high organic nutrient content.
+Poultry manure, if untreated, causes eutrophication and phytotoxicity in the environment due to its high organic nutrient content.
 Vermicomposting is an alternative method that uses earthworms to stabilise these organic waste ingredients into useful goods in order to reduce these environmental risks.
 Tectona grandis (teak) leaf waste, cow manure, and chicken waste are utilised as substrates for composting in the presence of Drawida sulcata during the bioconversion process.
 When T. foenum-gracium (fenugreek) was used to examine the nutritional efficacy of VC, the plant's root and shoot length, development, and seed germination all showed positive results.
 It resulted in increased worm biomass, cocoon production, total nitrogen content, and increased NPK value.
 Elevated micronutrient content was also observed in the predigested material (Yuvaraj et al., 2018).

 Vermicomposting's Role in Agricultural Waste Management